-General and administrative expenses increased approximately \$2.8 million for the three months ended March 31, 2008 compared to 2007.
-During the three months ended March 31, 2008, we recognized additional expense related to abandoned project costs of approximately \$1.4 million.
-The remaining increase includes the final ramp up on our stock-based compensation, the impact of the change in the vesting periods from five years to four years on equity grants issued to employees after November 2006 and increases in base compensation.
+General and administrative expenses increased approximately \$4.0 million for the six months ended June 30, 2008 compared to 2007.
+During the six months ended June 30, 2008, we recognized additional expense related to abandoned project costs of approximately \$1.4 million.
+The remaining increase is primarily due to increased base compensation.
+Offsetting the increase was lower than projected legal costs and payroll tax savings owing to more limited stock option activity than normal.
+In addition, due to the negative results in the broad equity market we also experienced a reduction in value in our deferred compensation plan which reduced general and administrative expense by \$0.4 million, although such amount was offset by a corresponding equivalent reduction in interest income.
+As we continue to fully fund this plan, it results in reduced compensation costs.
 We anticipate our general and administrative expenses to be between approximately \$18 million and \$18.5 million per quarter for the remainder of 2008.

 On January 24, 2008, the compensation committee of the Board of Directors of Boston Properties, Inc. approved outperformance awards under the 1997 Plan to our officers and employees.
 These awards (the "2008 OPP Awards") are part of a new broad-based long-term incentive compensation program designed to provide our management team at several levels within the organization with the potential to earn equity awards subject to "outperforming" and creating shareholder value in a pay-for-performance structure.
 2008 OPP Awards utilize total return to shareholders ("TRS") over a three-year measurement period as the performance metric and include two years of time-based vesting after the end of the performance measurement period (subject to acceleration in certain events) as a retention tool.
 Recipients of 2008 OPP Awards will share in an outperformance pool if our TRS, including both share appreciation and dividends, exceeds absolute and relative hurdles over a three-year measurement period from February 5, 2008 to February 5, 2011, based on the average closing price of a share of Boston Properties, Inc.'s common stock of \$92.8240 for the five trading days prior to and including February 5, 2008.
 The aggregate reward that recipients of all 2008 OPP Awards can earn, as measured by the outperformance pool, is subject to a maximum cap of \$110 million, although only awards for an aggregate of up to approximately \$104.8 million have been granted to date.
 The balance remains available for future grants.
 Under Statement of Financial Accounting Standards No. 123(R) "Share-Based Payment," the 2008 OPP Awards have an aggregate value of approximately \$19.7 million, which amount will generally be amortized into earnings over the five-year plan period (although awards for retirement-eligible employees will be amortized over a three-year period).
 Because the 2008 OPP Awards require Boston Properties, Inc. to outperform absolute and relative return thresholds, unless such thresholds have been met by the end of the applicable reporting period, we will exclude all contingently issuable units from the diluted EPS calculation.
 See Note 11 to the Consolidated Financial Statements.
-Compensation expense associated with the 2008 OPP Awards was approximately \$0.9 million for the three months ended March 31, 2008.
+Compensation expense associated with the 2008 OPP Awards was approximately \$2.2 million for the six months ended June 30, 2008.